RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: Automated Workflow for Dataset Generation

-In the attribute interpretation step, we extract different attributes compared to Task 1 due to the geometrical differences between the "area" and "non-area" elements.
+In the attribute interpretation step, we extract different attributes compared to Task 1 due to the geometrical differences between the ``area'' and ``non-area'' elements.
 The attributes for Task 2 are shown in Table \ref{tab: task 2 attribute}.
-To better describe the position of the non-area element, we use endpoint locations instead of the coarse location derived from the element's center.
+Endpoint locations replace the coarse location for non-area elements, capturing positional information specific to linear features.
+This ensures accurate spatial descriptions for elongated structures like roads or rivers.
 The nine-grid system, the same as used in Task 1, assigns labels to the endpoints.
-The sinuosity attribute describes the shape of the element, with categories including "straight," "curved," "twisted," "closed," and "broken," determined by thresholding the ratio between the element's length and the distance between its endpoints.
-The normalized length attribute represents the relative length of the element compared to the square root of the image patch area.
-The length attribute is the actual length of the element in meters.
-The orientation attribute, determined by calculating the angle between the endpoints and the horizontal axis, describes the direction of the element with categories like "W\_E," "S\_N," "SW\_NE," and "NW\_SE."
+The sinuosity attribute captures the geometric complexity of linear elements, offering insights into their curvature and form, which are crucial for distinguishing between infrastructure types like roads or waterways.
+Its categories including ``straight,'' ``curved,'' ``twisted,'' ``closed,'' and ``broken,'' determined by thresholding the ratio between the element's length and the distance between its endpoints.
+The normalized length attribute represents the relative length of the element compared to the square root of the image patch area, enabling models to assess the spatial extent of linear features relative to the image context.
+The length attribute is the actual length of the element in meters, offering precise quantitative information that enhances spatial and contextual reasoning.
+The orientation attribute, determined by calculating the angle between the endpoints and the horizontal axis, describes the direction of the element with categories like ``west-east,'' ``south-north,'' ``southwest-northeast,'' and ``northwest-southeast'', aiding the model in understanding spatial relationships and movement patterns within the image patch.
+For non-area elements exhibiting extreme curvature with a sinuosity value exceeding 1.5 (the defined threshold for distinguishing curved elements), the orientation is labeled as ``too curved or twisted to determine accurately.''
+This ensures that the attribute remains meaningful and robust, even in cases of complex geometries.
 The simplified geometry attribute represents the simplified and normalized geometry of the element, following the same scheme as in Task 1.
 Finally, the is-cropped attribute indicates whether the element is cropped by the image patch.
+Given the differences in the nature of ``area'' and ``non-area'' elements, as well as the distinct attributes and their interpretation processes, we use separate icons to emphasize these variations in \cref{fig: workflow}.
+This differentiation enhances clarity and facilitates a better understanding of the respective workflows.

+In some cases, a non-area element may also consist of separated lines, similar to the behavior in area elements.
+In such instances, we interpret the endpoint locations, sinuosity, and orientation based solely on the longest line within the element, while other attributes are derived from the entire element as a whole.

 The subsequent steps, tag interpretation and prompt assembly are largely similar between Task 1 and Task 2, with modifications in the prompt template to support the attributes specific to Task 2.
 To avoid redundancy, we do not elaborate on the details of these steps as they are consistent with those explained in Task 1.
 This structured approach ensures that each task is tailored to the unique characteristics of the elements being described, enhancing the accuracy and relevance of the LLM-generated captions for remote sensing data.
 The careful design of tasks and attributes enables a more effective analysis and utilization of the OSM data within the image patches.